Bodrew/sudoku-solver/README.md

 * `--exit_on_solve` : Boolean; Whether to exit program on solving the puzzle.

 ### 2. Load the solution and create the GUI.
+### 3. Process the steps.
+Regardless of how many steps are specified (or completing the entire puzzle), the logic remains the same.
+1. Iterate through the grid and find a solved cell.
+1. Use the solved cell to eliminate its number from all adjoining cells in the same:
+   * row
+   * column
+   * box
+1. Find the next solved cell, repeat steps 2 and 3.
+1. After iterating through the final cell, check if the puzzle has been solved.
+If not, start over!

+Eventually: Implement pigeon-hole solving.